-- Oracle Database SQL Language Reference for more information about CHAR, VARCHAR2, NCHAR, and NVARCHAR2 data types - Section 7.5.3.1, "Large Objects (LOBs)," for more information about CLOB and NCLOB data types - Section 7.5.3.2, "LONG and LONG RAW Data Types," for more information about LONG data type
+- Oracle Database SQL Language Reference for more information about comparison semantics for these data types - Large Objects (LOBs) for more information about CLOB and NCLOB data types - LONG and LONG RAW Data Types for more information about LONG data type

-7.3 Representing Numeric Data
+Representing Numeric Data

-The SQL data types that store numeric data are NUMBER, BINARY_FLOAT, and BINARY_DOUBLE.
+The SQL data types that store numeric data are number, binary_float, and binary_double.

 The NUMBER data type stores real numbers in either a fixed-point or floating-point format.
 NUMBER offers up to 38 decimal digits of precision.
-In a NUMBER column, you can store positive and negative numbers of magnitude 1×10^{-130} through 9.99 $\times 10^{125}$, and 0.
+In a NUMBER column, you can store positive and negative numbers of magnitude 1×10^{-130} through 9.99×10^{125} , and 0.
 All Oracle Database platforms support NUMBER values.